02 Using the graphical user interface Aifeducation - Studio

 3.3.1 Create a Text Embedding Model

 First you have to choose the base model that should form the foundation of your new text embedding model.
-Please select the folder that contains the entire model and not single files (box Base Model).
+Please select the folder that contains the entire model and not single files (button Choose a Base Model on the Control Panel).

-After choosing a model, new boxes appear which allow you to customize your interface (box Interface Setting).
-Here it is very important that you give your model a unique name and label.
+After choosing a model, new boxes appear which allow you to customize your interface.
+Here it is very important that you give your model a unique name and label (Control Panel).
 The difference between Name and Label is that Name is used for the computer and Label for users.
 Thus, Name should not contain any spaces or special characters.
 Label does not have any restrictions.
 Think of Label as the title of a book or paper.
-With Version you can provide a version number if you create a newer version of your model.
+With Label you can also provide a version number if you create a newer version of your model.
 In case you create a new model, we recommend to use “0.0.1”.
-For Language, it is necessary that you choose which language your model is created for, such as English, French, German, etc.
+It is also important that you choose which language your model is created for, such as English, French, German, etc.

 On the right side of the box Interface Setting you can set how the interface should process raw text: